raspibolt/raspibolt/guide/bonus/bitcoin/safu-ninja.md

 * (Optional) Punch the name of the wallet on a washer (e.g. "WALLET XY").
 It might come handy in a few years to remember what wallet was associated with this backup and also because some wallets might use uncommon derivation paths.
 Check this [list of derivation paths](https://walletsrecovery.org/){:target="_blank"} supported by each wallet is maintained by @NVK and @J9Roem.

 * (Optional) Punch the date of creation of your wallet, known as the "birth date".
 This could help you quicken the search for your UTXOs when reconstructing the wallet in a few years.
 The wallet software used for recovery will not need to scan the entire blockhain but will start at the birth date.
+This does not apply to LND onchain wallets which use the azeed cipher scheme that includes birth date in the mnemonic words.

 * Stack all the washers on the bolt